José de la Torre Ugarte y Alarcón: Biography

-He married in 1812, in San Jerónimo de Ica, with Manuela Valdivieso and Rizo de la Prada, with whom he had three children.
+In 1812, in San Jerónimo de Ica, he married Manuela Valdivieso and Rizo de la Prada, with whom he had three children.

 He was the author of the lyrics of the National Anthem, whose music was written by José Bernardo Alcedo.
 He also wrote the lyrics of the patriotic song "La Chicha", with music by Alcedo.
 Late in life he qualified as a lawyer.
 He also served as war auditor (1827) and member of the Superior Court (1830).
 He died in Trujillo in 1831.